-Figure 10 shows that the DHB model did not match the magnitude of the precipitation values recorded at the VCNP with the same precision obtained using the data from the Plynlimon catchments (Figure 9).
+Figure 9 shows that the DHB model did not match the magnitude of the precipitation values recorded at the VCNP with the same precision obtained using the data from the Plynlimon catchments (Figure 8).
 Notice how the measured hydrograph is barely responsive to the measured rainfall pulses but has a very large response between days 88-108.
 These days in 2010 correspond to the date range of March 28th-April 18th and represent the snowmelt-dominated period for discharge in New Mexico.

-It is also notable that the discharge response to monsoonal rainfall in the VCNP (July-August for NM; day of year 182-243 in 2010; Figure 11) is much less than that of the humid Severn River catchment's response to rainfall patterns (Figure 12).
+It is also notable that the discharge response to monsoonal rainfall in the VCNP (July-August for NM; day of year 182-243 in 2010; Figure 10) is much less than that of the humid Severn River catchment's response to rainfall patterns (Figure 11).
+In both figures, red lines depict measured precipitation.
+Notice how the peak discharge responses in the VCNP are much smaller in comparison to those produced from snowmelt for the same stream gauge as in Figure 9.
+The model forcing from the much larger snowmelt term is resulting in the model precipitation predictions

-Figure 11 - DHB model results for summer monsoonal rainfall patterns in the VCNP.
-Red lines depict measured precipitation within the caldera.
-Notice how the discharge response, or peaks, are much smaller in comparison to those produced from snowmelt for the same stream gauge as in Figure 10.
-The model forcing from the much larger snowmelt term is resulting in the model precipitation predictions (colored in cyan, barely visible due to their low magnitude) from any precipitation event even at high rates being masked within the code.
+(colored in cyan, barely visible due to their low magnitude) from any precipitation event even at high rates being masked within the code.